 The Ralph W. Young Family Scholarship Fund was created by the Ralph W. Young Family Foundation as a tribute to a family man who worked as a CPA and was the epitome of a good citizen.
-The fund provides educational scholarships to deserving graduating seniors from Bethlehem-Center High School, Charleroi Area High School, and Ringgold High School.
+The fund provides educational scholarships to deserving graduating seniors from Bethlehem-Center High School and Ringgold High School.

 Ralph W. Young was born February 10, 1910 in his family home in Verona, Pennsylvania into a poor, but resourceful family: Mother Bertha; Father Charles, Brothers Paul (who died in infancy), Carl, Dale, Clyde, and Sister Edna.
 At the tender age of nine, he walked miles in the summers to the former Westmoreland Country Club to find work as a caddy.
 He took every 50 cent fee he earned home to his mother to help with family expenses.

 As he grew in stature and club experience, he worked his way up to Caddy Master, serving not only the golfing members, but also the hungry and thirsty caddies at his own lunch stand.
 Because of his strong work ethic and enterprise, the club members awarded him a Caddy Scholarship which covered part of his tuition for his first two years as a Business Administration student at the University of Pittsburgh.
 He earned the rest of his expenses with help from his sister and brothers and by continuing to work at the Westmoreland and Oakmont Country Clubs.

 When he graduated from Pitt in 1931, his first job as an accountant was with a coal company in West Virginia.
 In 1935, he married Sally Jaegle, whom he had known and dated since their high school days, and they became the proud parents of their only child, Sandra, in 1939.
 Their family later grew to include two grandchildren and five delightful great-grandchildren.